 (Note: the 400 series cabins are evidently located above the car deck and the water spray system there.
 The deck is insulated to A-60 standard and it is unlikely that anything happens above that boundary.
 Smoke in passenger/crew cabins?
 What was burning there?).

 ...
 "The location of the fire was identified by the 2/O (i.e. a deck officer!) at the forward port side of the ship in a trailer containing luggage at about 1936 hours."

 (Note: it is very strange that the water did not escape through the 26 scuppers!
 And what about the fire?
 Why wasn't it extinguished?
 Anyway, there are no means to pump any water from the car deck above water line.
 Easiest is just to clear the scuppers!
 They cannot be blocked!
 Any garbage is floating on top of the water).

-"At approximately at 1939 hours, consideration was given to start coordinating the pumping of water out of the car deck.
+"At approximately at 1939 hours, consideration was given to start coordinating the pumping of water out of the car deck (sic).
 The 3/O (another deck officer - should be an engineer from the ER) had reported that the pumps were in operation, but the discharged water was accumulating on the starboard side due to the fact that the water taken from the starboard side was pumped to the port side and because of the list, the water was returning back to the starboard side.

 ...
 "At 1940 hours, the master asked